utahrobotics/pozyx_ros/README.md

 # pozyx_ros
 A ros package for interfacing with pozyx

+## Instalation Requirements

+### pip
+pip is required to inorder to install the pozyx library.
+Pip can be install from [here](https://pip.pypa.io/en/stable/installing/)

 ## Topics
 ### Position
 The position topic is published at /pozyx/pos, is of type geometery_msgs/PoseStamped and is published at a rate of about _hz.